zulip/zulip/docs/subsystems/dependencies.md

 ## System packages

-For the third-party services like Postgres, Redis, Nginx, and RabbitMQ that are documented in the
+For the third-party services like PostgreSQL, Redis, Nginx, and RabbitMQ that are documented in the
 [architecture overview](../overview/architecture-overview.md), we rely on the versions of those packages provided alongside the Linux distribution